/Millimeter-wave 3D Forward-looking Synthetic Aperture Radar Imaging: Algorithm and System design

 You will bring 3D radar imaging to unprecedented levels of resolution and crispness!

-Radar is a key technology for applications requiring precise detection in 3D space with small sensors, as in autonomous driving cars.
+Radar is a key technology for applications requiring precise detection in 3D space with small sensors, as in automotive applications.
 Due to their high carrier frequency, mm-wave radars can use large bandwidth, which gives access to high range resolution, and have small antennas, which allows Multiple-Input-Multiple-Output (MIMO) solutions to estimate the angular position of the obstacles.
 The combination of high range and angular resolution with the ability to measure the Doppler effect provides accurate information on the surrounding environment.
 But the increasing angular resolution requirements implies an increase in the number of antennas on a single radar sensor which comes with a high cost in hardware resources and power consumption.
 It is therefore mandatory to drastically reduce the hardware complexity for a given imaging resolution level.

 For many applications, multiple radars will be mounted on a moving platform (such as automotive, drone or robotic).
 The movement of the platform can be used to create a so-called Synthetic Aperture Radar (SAR) to achieve higher resolution with a smaller number of antennas.
 Recently, SAR processing has also been proposed for forward-looking configurations.